pxtechio/pxlinux-ci/README.md

 ## Running
 Container must run privileged because it needs to create and use loopback devices to mount and modify the .img files.
 Directories containing 'assets' and 'config' must be mounted as volumes.
+Assuming both exist in your home directory, you can start the build process as:

 ```
 docker run 				\